nataliechang666/Eluvio_DS_challenge/README.md

 # Eluvio_DS_challenge
 Eluvio_DS_challenge

-1. Analyze the dataset and find popular titles
+1. Data processing and data analysis
 2. Create word2vec embeddings for titles
-3. Predict the popularity of a title based on up_vote feature
+3. Predict the attracting news based on up_vote feature
+4. Predict the sentiment based on title

 There are 8 columns in this dataset, ["time_created"、"date_created"、"up_votes"、"down_votes"、"title"、"over_18"、"author" and "category"].
 For this open challenge, the feature "up_votes" can be a predictind label that we focus on whether the news is attracting or not.